 High voltage cables

-Electricity is a superior form of energy because it can be transported over long distances with low losses.
+Electricity is a superior form of energy because it is very versatile, can be efficiently transformed and used in many applications.
+In addition, it can be transported over long distances with low losses.
 It is central for the energy transition as it can be generated from renewable sources (wind and solar) and can replace fossil fuels in e.g. heating and private transport.
 High voltage underground cables and overhead power lines are key for the electric power grid as they connect producers and consumers on the transmission and distribution levels.